irworkshop/accountability_datacleaning/README.md

-If you're submitting documentation on a new collection of data, you can [create a new branch][br], make all your changes and additions, and then [submit a pull request][pr] that somebody on the TAP deem can review and approve.
+If you're submitting documentation on a new collection of data, you can [create a new branch][br], make all your changes and additions, and then [submit a pull request][pr] that somebody on the TAP team can review and approve.

 ``` bash
 git branch md_contribs